IOGS-LEnsE-embedded/Maquettes_LEnsE/docs/source/index.rst

 =============================================

 .. caution::
-   A new version is available : `Maquettes LEnsE <https://github.com/IOGS-LEnsE/labwork-platform/>`_
+   A new version is available : `Machine Vision <https://github.com/IOGS-LEnsE/machine-vision>`_